microsoft/pxt-ev3/docs/reference/motors/stop-all.md

 ## Example

-Tank the @boardnickname@ forward at half speed for 5 seconds and then stop.
+Tank the EV3 Brick forward at half speed for 5 seconds and then stop.

 ```blocks
 motors.largeAB.tank(50, 50);